 Senior pets have the same aches and pains we do as we age.
 Most of the time, these pains can be eased with pain medications for long periods of time.
 It is crucial to maintain a relationship with your veterinarian so that long-term medications can be monitored.
 Pets may also become incontinent.
 If your pet is having trouble maintaining bodily functions, please ask your doctor as there are medications that can help in some situations.
-Occasionally we hear people say they want their older pet to die a “natural death.”
-What isn’t understood is that a prolonged death is not a natural death.
-Wild animals that become too ill to obtain food or protect themselves perish quickly.

 Quality of life is a crucial aspect that must be considered with our senior pets.
 Click here for our quality of life checklist.

 In our hospital, euthanasia isn’t scary or painful.
 A sedative will be given first, followed by an anesthetic.
 This ensures that your pet will not be scared or in pain.
 It also affords you the opportunity to say goodbye.
 While you are welcome to stay with your pet through the entire procedure, some people prefer to leave after the pet is no longer aware you are there.
-When you are ready, the euthanasia injection will be given.
-Death will occur quickly.
+When you are ready, a euthanasia injection will be given.
 Involuntary actions (reflex) may occur which are not painful.
 These may include exhaling, urination, or muscle twitching that lasts a few moments.
 Your pet’s eyes will not close automatically.

 The grief you will feel over the loss of your pet is real.
 We encourage you to reach out to the important people in your life for support.
 There are also a great number of resources on the internet to help you with this process.

 We understand how hard it is to make the decision to euthanize a pet.
 If you have additional questions or would like to set up a consultation with one of our doctors, please contact us at your convenience.

 The gift of peace: end-of-life care for your pet.